Ada National College for Digital Skills

 In July 2015 Martha Lane Fox, Baroness Lane-Fox of Soho, co-founder of lastminute.com became Patron of the College.

-Tom Fogden, Co-Founder of the College, has taken on the role of Dean.
+Tom Fogden, Co-Founder of the College, was appointed Ada’s first Dean.
 Tom was selected to become one of the first cohort of teachers for Teach First, a national educational leadership charity.
 More recently, he rejoined as the Head of Strategy to organise various national education technology initiatives.
-With expertise in both education and business, Tom became a technology consultant with Deloitte and was seconded to the London Olympics, where he project managed their supply chain.
+With expertise in both education and business, Tom became a technology consultant with Deloitte and was seconded to the London Olympics, where he project-managed their supply chain.